MISTY-pipeline/spectacle/docs/registries.rst

+.. _registries:

 Registries
 ==========

-Spectacle uses an internal database of ions in order to look up relevant atomic line information (specifically, oscillator strength, gamma values, and restframe wavelength).
+Spectacle uses an internal database of ions in order to look up relevant atomic line information (specifically, oscillator strength, gamma values, and rest-frame wavelength).
 Spectacle provides an extensive default ion registry taken from Morton 2003.
 However, it is possible for users to provide their own registries.

-Spectacle searches the line registry for an atomic transition with the closest restframe wavelength to the line in question.
+Spectacle searches the line registry for an atomic transition with the closest rest-frame wavelength to the line in question.
 Alternatively, users can provide a specific set of lines with associated atomic information for Spectacle to use.

 .. code-block:: python